Wedding ceremonies are changing!

 Here are my 5 favourite ways to personalise your wedding ceremony.

 - Breaking traditions – couples are choosing to enter together.
 Wedding parties are gender neutral.
 Brides are donning jumpsuits instead of wedding dresses.
-Traditions are a great thing to have and respect but it is not necessary to follow them if they do not resonate with you.
+Traditions are a great thing to have and respect.
+But if they do not resonate with you there is no need to include them.

 - Wedding Rituals – Probably the most popular way to personalise your ceremony is to include rituals.
 Candle ceremonies, hand-fastings and ring warming are just some of the rituals you can include.
 Talk to your celebrant to see which rituals appeal to you the most.